 New Breed +3 digital tool for stockmen.

-More than 50 short video clips are being produced to demonstrate routine tasks on the breeding unit, for stockmen and managers to use on farm.
-To be launched in summer 2013
+More than 50 short video clips have been produced to demonstrate routine tasks on the breeding unit, for stockmen and managers to use on farm.
+Watch the clips here.